r-duh/MultiplexDiseasomeCommunities/README.md

 - The first step is the same as above -- download [Similarity_df_dict_top30_hierarchical.npy](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/Similarity_df_dict_top30_hierarchical.npy)

 - Run [MultiplexDiseasomeCommunities_static.ipynb](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_static.ipynb) in [nbviewer](https://nbviewer.jupyter.org/) by via the url (https://nbviewer.jupyter.org/github/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_static.ipynb?flush_cache=true), making sure `path` points to the correct directory.

+## Usage
+Heatmaps can be panned and zoom in to using the Bokeh tools on the upper right corner of each community window.